algoristas/api/README.md

 git commit
 git push origin your_branch
 ```
-Then, go to GitHub to make a push request
+Then, go to GitHub to make a pull request